Verdiyev/DRF-Inventory/README.md

   ```shell
   docker-compose up
   ```
-4. go to your browser and check API in /api/ with port 8001 for inventory microservice and 8002 for reporting
+4. Go to your browser and check API in /api/ with port 8001 for inventory microservice and 8002 for reporting